IsaacBreen/MixGammaVI/README.md

 ## Performance Tip

-To avoid retracing the tensor graph every time you change the parameters, pass them as TensorFlow constants. e.g. instead of the above, do
+To avoid retracing the tensor graph every time the parameters alter, pass parameters as TensorFlow constants. i.e. instead of the above, do

 ```python
 fit = mix_gamma_vi(x, K=tf.constant(2))